neilblom/wordlist-writer/docs/Glossary.md

 * rendered using HTML spans with no nested elements

 Summary
 This glossary defines core terminology used throughout WordList Writer.
-Update it whenever new concepts, lists, or features are introduced.
+All Phase 3 dictionary profile, alphabetical dictionary, merged dictionary, and cognate publishing features have been removed.
+Update this glossary whenever new concepts or features are introduced.

 Documentation Formatting Reminder
 * use plain text section titles